AI Workshop: learn to build apps with AI →

 docker container rm <ID>

-You can inspect all the details about a container running docker inspect:
+You can inspect all the details about a container by running docker inspect:

 Another useful CLI command is docker info which gives you lots of information about the current state of your Docker installation, including the number of containers and images.